Discover Beautiful Abstract Art

 We’re so excited to introduce you to Toronto abstract artist Lorette C. Luzajic.
 Lorette’s artistic style is urban expressionism and her main goal with her art is to “show people the beauty in the everyday mess of life, even in the pain, the magic of it all”.
-We absolutely love that and hope you enjoy getting to know Toronto abstract artist Lorette C. Luzajic as much as we did.
+We absolutely love that and hope you enjoy getting to know Lorette C. Luzajic, a Toronto abstract artist, as much as we did.

 My most honest answer would be “everything.”
 I feel like an archeologist, of modern as well as ancient artifacts, digging, excavating, small shards and snippets.
 Each piece is a chaotic medley constructed from endless layers of eras, cultures, and from the past, present, and future.